chrisg2/snaptest-dotnet/docs/SnapshotSettings.md

 `SnapshotDirectoryPath`|Path to the directory in which snapshot files are stored.
 If not set, the current working directory is used.|`null` (*)
 `SnapshotExtension`|The extension to append as a suffix to snapshot filenames, including a ".".|`.txt` `MismatchedActualExtension`|The extension to append as a suffix to mismatched actual snapshot filenames, including a ".".|`.txt.actual`
-`SnapshotComparer`|An object impementing the `ISnapshotComparer` interface to be used for comparing an actual value to a snapshotted value.|`SnapshotComparer.Default`
+`SnapshotComparer`|An object impementing the `ISnapshotEqualityComparer` interface to be used for comparing an actual value to a snapshotted value.|`SnapshotComparer.Default`
 `MessageWriter`|An object impementing the `IMessageWriter` interface to be used for emitting informational messages during snapshot processing.|`null` (*)

 Defaults for some settings marked with (*) may be overridden in snapshot settings classes defined by SnapTest modules for different test frameworks.